 We also realize that building an inclusive culture is a never-ending journey.
 As a result, Columbia Business School students take part in the Phillips Pathway for Inclusive Leadership program, which aims to provide students the skills in learning how to manage and advocate for diversity and equity in their workplaces.
 The School is also affiliated with a number of diversity-focused programs and associations, including the Yellow Ribbon Program and Goldman Sachs’ 10,000 Women.

-In January 2022, Columbia Business School will open a new, state of the art campus in Manhattanville.
+In January 2022, Columbia Business School opened a new, state of the art campus in Manhattanville.
 Comprising 17 acres in the western portion of Harlem known as Manhattanville, Columbia University’s new campus will be a home for MS students and will feature groundbreaking research and world-class education in a variety of fields, from neuroscience and business to international affairs and the arts.
 Situated just five blocks north of the University’s Morningside Heights Campus, the Manhattanville Campus will host graduate-level schools and research centers, housing for faculty and students, and spaces for the community.

 Our MSFE students